Newsletter 2025

 • Almost 80% of information in the classroom is obtained through the visual system.

-• How efficiently we learn to see will effect how well we do at school and in today’s society, how successful we will be in our chosen career.
+• How efficiently we learn to see will affect how well we do at school and in today’s society, how successful we will be in our chosen career.

 • Over 85% of our clients are less than 15 years of age.
 The other 15% are adults of all ages and even elite sportsmen/women!